sunrise-choir/sunrise-social-android-app/README.md

 The app makes [graphql](https://graphql.org/) requests to patchql via the android [apollo](https://github.com/apollographql/apollo-android) library to build views.

+## Cool features

+- _A lot_ of effort has gone into designing a system that has a responsive ui _even when downloading and indexing lots of feeds_.
+This is an ongoing pain with the [js flume](https://github.com/flumedb/flumedb) that [manyverse](https://www.manyver.se/) is still suffering with.
+  - patchql has a database connection pool internally that has a single writer and multiple readers.
+This means multiple threads can be making graphql queries while a different thread can be processing the offset log into the database.
+- Type safety is a good thing.
+The type safety enforced by rust + diesel goes so well with graphql.
+We generate a graphql schema from patchql and then copy it into the [ssb-patchql-android](https://github.com/sunrise-choir/ssb-patchql-android) module.
+Then the [apollo](https://github.com/apollographql/apollo-android) plugin uses the schema to generate classes for us to use in the app.

-## Not production ready
+## Not production ready yet, more of a tool for hacking

 This app is not ready for the play store yet.

-Can **you** help get it there?
+In some ways it's proof that sunrise choir is making a stack that _will_ be useful and production ready.
+But it needs more work!
+Can **you** help us out?
 Please chip in.
-This project needs experienced android developers to help improve the codebase.
+We're actively seeking contributors.

 ## Dev Setup